Cuero, TX 77954

 From that point on, 14 turkey trots have been held, which took a more interesting approach as Cuero natives doubled up the meaning of the word “Turkey.”
 With the use of wordplay, they decided to incorporate actual Turkish Middle Eastern themes, such as celebrating a costumed sultan and a sultana during the festival parade.

 Beyond the bonkers bird spectacle, there is a finger-lickin’ BBQ cookoff chock full of the most savory, mouth-watering chicken, brisket, and pork spareribs this side of the Guadalupe River!
-Live music from local acts and big-name talent will be performed throughout the entirety of the festival, along with a jalapeno-eating contest, a canoe race, Turkey Trot 5k (for humans only!), carnival activities, games, arts & crafts, shows, and a slew of other annual Turkeyfest attractions.
+Live music from local acts and big-name talent will be performed throughout the entirety of the festival, along with a jalapeno-eating contest, Turkey Trot 5k (for humans only!), carnival activities, games, arts & crafts, shows, and a slew of other annual Turkeyfest attractions.

 Heart-Warming Winter Holidays